 The other day my customer Sally wanted to start tweeting.
 She asked what is the difference between tweeting away and posting on Facebook.
 It’s a lot different I started to say.
-It is SO different!
+It is so different especially for businesses.

-If you post too much on Facebook people will either make you an acquaintance vs. close friend so your posts will not show up in the feed as often; or worse, they could unfriend you!
+If you post too much on Facebook people will either make you an acquaintance vs. a close friend so your posts will not show up in the feed as often; or worse, they could unfriend you.

-Now posting and tweeting away gets even more complicated today with both Facebook and Twitter tweaking their algorithms more frequently.
-If you don’t post on Facebook feed or your business page several times a week your postings could be seen by less friends and followers.
+Now posting and tweeting away gets even more complicated today with both Facebook and Twitter X tweaking their algorithms more frequently.
+If you don’t post on your Facebook feed or your business page several times a week your postings could be seen by fewer friends and followers.

 Why is that?
-Facebook has changed their algorithm.
-They want to see engagement, relevancy and timeliness.
+Facebook has changed its algorithm.
+They want to see engagement, relevancy, and timeliness.
 Facebook doesn’t want to rate those users that don’t post to their Facebook walls or pages to show up more than their engaged users.

 With engagement being a key element on Facebook not only must you post but you must like, comment or engage with others on their feeds too to rank higher.